root-project/root/README/ReleaseNotes/v632/index.md

 ## Deprecation and Removal
 - The RooFit legacy iterators are deprecated and will be removed in ROOT 6.34 (see section "RooFit libraries")
 - Some memory-unsafe RooFit interfaces were removed
+- Some redundant **RooDataSet** constructors are deprecated and will be removed in ROOT 6.34.
+  Please use the RooDataSet constructors that take RooFit command arguments instead

 ## Core Libraries